 In 1753, a year after the arrival of the buffoni, Jean-Jacques Rousseau published a pamphlet (Letter on French music) praising the Italian style while attacking the French quite harshly:

-Tommaso Traetta, for example, produced operas that show the French composer’s influence, and many of the reforms found in Gluck’s operas were already present in Rameau’s works.
+Tommaso Traetta produced operas that show the French composer’s influence, and many of the reforms found in Gluck’s operas were already present in Rameau’s works.
 So the two traditions ended up being interwoven.

-Ironically, two and a half decades before the arrival of the buffoni, Couperin had already succeeded in reconciling French and Italian musical styles, albeit in instrumental rather than operatic music.
+Ironically, two and a half decades before the arrival of the buffoni, Couperin had already managed to reconcile French and Italian musical styles, albeit in instrumental rather than operatic music.

 Having introduced Corelli’s trio sonata form to France, Couperin’s Grand Trio Sonata, published in 1724, was subtitled Le Parnasse, ou L’Apothéose de Corelli (Parnassus, or the Apotheosis of Corelli) and it blended the two styles in a set of pieces called Les goûts réunis (Styles Reunited).